OniriCorpe/drying-gcode/README.md

 the PETG file can also be used for TPU, which seems to have similar recommended temperatures

+if you have questions about some gcode commands, feel free to check [the documentation](https://reprap.org/wiki/G-code)

+if you think of an improvement, do not hesitate to [open an issue](https://github.com/OniriCorpe/drying-gcode/issues)

 ## usage

 - read [the licence](https://github.com/OniriCorpe/drying-gcode/blob/main/LICENCE.md)